torvalds/linux/Documentation/arm/cluster-pm-race-avoidance.rst

 The CPU which performs cluster setup on the inbound side is commonly referred to as the "first man".

-The race avoidance algorithm documented above does not provide a mechanism to choose which CPUs should play these roles.
+The race avoidance algorithm documented above does yest provide a mechanism to choose which CPUs should play these roles.